davirxavier/ember-iot-arduino/README.md

 - Securely authenticate users and devices with Firebase Authentication
 - Store and sync your microcontroller state between devices

+This project includes an Android application that features device management and a customizable UI for interacting with connected devices.
+Alternatively, the Ember IoT library can also be used for microcontroller-to-microcontroller communication, allowing devices to communicate directly without the need for the Android app.

 ---

 ## ❓ Why Would I Use Firebase for IoT?

 ### Short Answer:
 Firebase’s free Spark plan from Google seems to be suitable for handling small-scale IoT projects — potentially supporting dozens of devices with real-time data sync and built-in user authentication.
+This enables you to create a simple IoT infrastructure without all the hassle of setting up a server in your home network or in a cloud provider.

 ### Detailed Answer: